PlaceOS/docs/how-to/user-interfaces/deploy-frontend.md

 1. Commit made with changes to `libs` or an application(`apps/<project>`)
 2. Pipeline in GitHub Actions starts
 3. Install dependencies and build application(s)
-4. Commit build artifacts to associated branch e.g. A development build of `workplace` will be committed to `build/workplace/dev`
+4. Commit build artifacts to associated branch.
+   For example, a development build of `workplace` will be committed to `build/workplace/dev`

 ## Backoffice Setup